 What about privacy?

 Shibboleth software was designed with privacy in mind.
 Please see the section on "Attribute release policies and privacy" for more details.

 Error messages and descriptions:

 Enter a valid username and password: To authenticate to MIT Touchstone, you must provide both your username and its password.
-If you have forgotten your username or password or need other assistance, contact the IS&T Help Desk (617.253.1101).
+If you have forgotten your username or password or need other assistance, contact the Service Desk (617.253.1101).

 Enabling cookies on your web browser: The MIT Touchstone system requires that your web browser accepts cookies.
 Cookies are used to establish and maintain secure sessions with both the Identity and Service Providers, with the former enabling single sign-on, and the latter enabling continued access to protected content without additional interaction with the IdP.
 You can usually enable cookies in the Settings or Preferences panels of your browser program.

 Time expired before you were able to login: You must enter your username and password within a few minutes of the MIT Touchstone login screen appearing in your browser window.
 After that time has elapsed, you must re-initiate the request for the web page or service you want to access by re-entering the URL in the address bar or by returning to the original site which first asked you to authenticate.
 Reloading the MIT Touchstone login will not work, as you must be directed to the MIT Touchstone login page from your original application.
 You should not bookmark the login page.

 Accounts: MIT versus Collaboration Account